HVLepage/cavep-unah/pages/publications.md

 ## Publications

-The most relevant publications that we have refererd to will be listed here as they are referred to.
+The most relevant publications that we have referred to will be listed here.